unionlabs/union/uniond/README.md

 nix build .\#uniond
 ```

-Which will create a binary for the current architecture.
+Which will build the `uniond` binary for the current architecture.

 ### Usage